What is the SMCR?

 Helping your employees follow the SMCR’s conduct rules

 SMCR conduct rules ensure that your employees are following the best practices for a FCA-regulated business.
 All employees must follow these basic principles and the FCA can assess your business’ compliance according to them.
-Therefore it’s important to make sure that your employees follow the conduct rules carefully.
+Many FCA-regulated organisations aim to support employee awareness of these conduct rules as part of their compliance frameworks.

 What are the SMCR conduct rules?